astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 This action will NOT interrupt or otherwise impact your Airflow Deployment or trigger a code change - it is simply a signal to our platform that you _intend_ to upgrade such that we can guide your experience through the rest of the process.

-Once you select a version, you can expect to see a banner at the top of the **Settings** tab that reads, `Airflow Deployment in Progress...`.
+Once you select a version, you can expect to see a banner at the top of the **Settings** tab that reads `Airflow Deployment in Progress...`.

 > **Note:** If you'd like to change your selected version of Airflow to upgrade to, you can do so at anytime as long as long as you re-click **Upgrade** after making your selection.